 These expectations will be communicated to students, parents, and staff by the school administration in a timely manner, and may be updated over the course of the school year in relation to a public health concern as advised by Alberta Health Services.

-In addition to the District expectations outlined above, Homesteader School has the following expectations:
+In addition to the Division expectations outlined above, students at T.D.
+Baker are expected to: